Permanent leakage current

 B-Stop is a device that injects an inductive compensation current.
 This greatly reduce the permanent capacitive leakage current to ground regaining the nominal RCCB tripping threshold.

 Doing so the unwanted tripping events (for no apparent reason) are greatly reduced without degrading safety since the RCCB will continue to operate regularly as expected in the event of any fault to the ground or accidental human body contact.

 Let's suppose we have a capacitive leakage current to the ground of about 17mA (it's a very common situation) and the installed RCCB having a nominal operating current of 30mA.

-RCCBs can trip starting from half of the their nominal value by standard requirements.
+RCCBs can trip starting from a current as low as half the nominal value by standard requirements.
 We do assume an effective tripping threshold of about 20mA (also a very common situation).
 The tripping level is just 3mA above the permanent leakage current thus the margin is about a merely 3mA!

 Futhermore must be consider that the actual threshold may change slightly over the time and environmental conditions such as temperatura, humidity and voltage.
 A margin of just 3mA does not ensure that the threshold could not be exceded under certain unfavorable conditions.

 The initial leakeage current of 17mA can be lowered to just 7mA by adding a B-Stop configured to inject an anti-capacitive current of 10mA.